 Logging and reporting of this data is crucial to identifying problems or unexpected events.
 Logs should include a mechanism to identify if an entry is authentic or if it has been modified.
 This mechanism is generally referred to as Secure Logging.
 Options should exist to increase or decrease the verbosity of logs.
 Event counters are useful in the event that the logs roll over, you still know that an event occurred.

 Verification Type:

-Applicability: All critical ECU’s Global
+Applicability: All Global ECUs with High Level OS